Evolving topologically deformed wormholes supported in the dark matter halo: Introduction

-On the other hand, theoretical and observational cosmology are struggled to resolve the source of the inflation in early universe and also current cosmic accelerated expansion.
-Recent experiments show that some enigmatic force may cause the accelerated expansion, known as dark energy.
-Besides this, there are many other studies to light on its ambiguous nature \cite{Ovgun:2017iwg,Ovgun:2016oit,Aydiner:2016mjw,Azri:2018qux,Azri:2017uor,Akarsu:2011zd,Akarsu:2013dva,Akarsu:2013lya}.
+On the other hand, theoretical and observational cosmology struggles to resolve the source of inflation in the primitive universe and also the present cosmic accelerated expansion.
+Recent experiments show that some enigmatic force may cause the accelerated expansion, which is known as the dark energy.
+Besides, it also highlights the ambiguous power of cosmology \cite{Ovgun:2017iwg,Ovgun:2016oit}.

-We naturally wonder whether wormhole can lead to an apparent failure of locality on the background spacetime in the early universe.
-If there is a wormhole in the early universe, it shall be inflate into at least human size to allow time travel, for this purpose, first Roman studied the enlargement of the wormhole by inflation \cite{Roman:1992xj}.
-He proposed that during the inflation era, the wormhole had also inflated.
-Then Kim have extended Roman's idea and studied the cosmological properties in the Friedmann-Robertson-Walker cosmologies with a traversable wormhole \cite{Kim}.
-He has divided the matter content into two parts: cosmological part (only time dependent) and wormhole part (only space dependent).
-Then he have studied the behavior of the scale factor and wormhole shape function in this context.
-After Kim's seminal paper, the study of exact solutions under assorted scenarios is extensively studied to understand the sophisticated picture of cosmic evolution and wormhole.
-Having created this predicament, Cataldo, in a subsequent papers \cite{Cataldo:2002jw,Cataldo:2008pm,Cataldo:2008ku,Cataldo:2011zn,Cataldo:2012pw,Cataldo:2013ala,Cataldo:2013sma,Cataldo:2013vca,Cataldo:2015vra,Cataldo:2016dxq,Cataldo:2017yec,Cataldo:2017ard}, studied various models of a FRW like cosmologies using the wormholes in different dimensions.
-He argued that the it is possible to find normal matter wormhole in the universe and the evolving wormhole metric shall cause the acceleration of the universe.
+Naturally, we assume that a wormhole can lead to an apparent failure of locality on the background spacetime in the primitive universe.
+If there was a wormhole in the early universe, it would be inflated into at least the size of a human to allow time travel, with reference to this, the early Roman studied the enlargement of the wormhole by inflation \cite{Roman:1992xj}.
+It was proposed that amidst the inflation era, the wormhole had inflated.
+Furthermore, Kim extended Roman's idea and studied the cosmological properties in the Friedmann-Robertson-Walker cosmologies with a traversable wormhole \cite{Kim}.
+He has divided the content of matter into two parts: (i) the cosmological part (only time-dependent) and (ii) the wormhole part (only space-dependent).
+Subsequently, he studied the behavior of the scale factor and the wormhole shape function in this context.
+After these seminal papers, the study of exact solutions under assorted scenarios was extensively studied in order to understand the sophisticated picture of cosmic evolution and wormhole.
+After the creation of this predicament, Cataldo et al., in a subsequent paper \cite{Cataldo:2008pm,Cataldo:2008ku,Cataldo:2013vca,Cataldo:2017ard}, studied various models of an FRW like cosmologies using the wormholes in different dimensions.
+He argued that it is possible to find normal matter wormhole in the universe, and the evolving wormhole metric can cause the acceleration of the universe.